In-patient luxury rehab center in Thailand

 This gap in memory tends to stem from extreme stress or a terrifying experience.
 While generalized amnesia is a rare form of dissociative amnesia, cases such as these are often recorded in patients with profound traumatic experiences such as childhood abuse, sexual abuse, or prolonged mistreatment.

 It refers to an acute onset of complete memory loss about the patient’s life history.
-Those affected could lose procedural knowledge, semantic knowledge, and/or personal identity, explains Johns Hopkins Medicine.
-But, dissociative amnesia statistics are lacking since this disorder is not detected in many patients, and its prevalence is not well-established.
+Those impacted experience a loss of personal identity, semantic knowledge, and procedural knowledge, according to a topic on the Johns Hopkins Psychiatry Guide titled, “Dissociative Amnesia” last updated in May 2017.
+However, dissociative amnesia statistics are lacking since this disorder is not detected in several patients, and its prevalence is not well-established.

 At this point, it is not clear why localized amnesia is more common than other types of dissociative amnesia.